Phone: (610) 363-0100

 Last updated August 29, 2023

-As we watch another early sick season arrive and a late-summer uptick in COVID cases, the flu shot is once again critical to staying well this fall.
+The flu shot is once again critical to staying well this season.

 The shot will help protect you, but also those around you who are unprepared to fight flu (babies, the elderly, the immunocompromised).
 Perhaps most importantly, the shot will make a case of flu so much more bearable should you happen to catch it.